 The applicant may take each of the Accuplacer tests required for admission to a program up to three times initially, with at least 48 hours between attempts.
 If the applicant does not achieve a passing score on the required tests after three attempts, the applicant must wait two months before retaking the failed test(s).
 After the two-month waiting period, the applicant may take the failed Accuplacer test(s) up to three more times.
 If the applicant does not achieve a passing score after these three attempts, the applicant must wait one calendar year before retaking all of the Accuplacer tests required for admission to the program.
-The applicant will be allowed to take each of the Accuplacer tests up to three times after the one calendar year waiting period.
-If the applicant does not achieve a passing score on each of the required test(s) after these three attempts, the applicant will not be able to take the Accuplacer tests again for admission to a program at the university.
+The applicant will be allowed to take each of the Accuplacer tests up to three times after these three attempts, the applicant does not achieve a passing score on each of the required test(s) after these three attempts, the applicant does not achieve a passing score on each of the required test(s) after these three attempts, the applicant will not be able to take the Accuplacer tests again for admission to a program at the university.